 Childcare providers will not be required to submit an application.
 Payments will be disbursed to licensed providers automatically based on their Star rating and active status by September 15, 2020.
 Click here for more details.

 HOPE Community Centers

-Utilizing $15 million in CARES Act CRF, the State is launching 30 Community HOPE Centers to be stood up by the end of 2020 that will serve approximately 4,200 children and their adult caregivers.
-Community HOPE Centers will utilize community partnerships to provide critical services to families using the science of HOPE as their foundation.
-Each Community HOPE Center will have mental health professionals, Oklahoma Department of Human Services staff, virtual learning tools such as computers and iPads, meals and snacks, a weekend backpack program and other programming available to support families.
+Utilizing $15 million in CARES Act CRF, the State has launched 52 Community HOPE Centers in 2020 to serve over 2,900 children and their adult caregivers.
+Community HOPE Centers utilize community partnerships to provide critical services to families using the science of HOPE as their foundation.
+Each Community HOPE Center has mental health professionals, Oklahoma Department of Human Services staff, virtual learning tools such as computers and iPads, meals and snacks, a weekend backpack program and other programming available to support families.

-The initial site will serve youth in the Capitol Hill area of Oklahoma City and will be operated by the Boys and Girls Clubs of Oklahoma County, with plans to expand to other areas of the Oklahoma City metro, Tulsa, and other communities around the state.
+The initial site launched under the program serves youth in the Capitol Hill area of Oklahoma City and is operated by the Boys and Girls Clubs of Oklahoma County.
 More information is available by clicking here.